deskoh/eslint-ts-js/README.md

 ## Using `babel-eslint` Parser

 To detect cyclic dependencies (`import/no-cycle`) in files with TypeScript `import`s, you need to specify the extensions to be parsed as modules and inspected for `export`s

+Note that using `@typescript-eslint` plugin will override the parser used (See [source](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/src/configs/base.json)).

 ```jsonc
 "settings": {